Monte Cueva

 Mama Mary welcomes pilgrims.

-Pilgrims take these concrete stairs to the top of the hill.
-At each landing are statues commemorating the way of the cross.
+Pilgrims ascend concrete stairs, each step leading to the top of the hill.
+Along the way, at each landing, there are statues commemorating the Stations of the Cross, creating a reflective journey for those making the pilgrimage.

 The Stations of the cross